qingfengxia/Cfd/Readme.md

 ### Prerequisites OpenFOAM related software

 #### Debian/Ubuntu
-see more details of Prerequisites installation in *Readme.md* in *FoamCaseBuilder* folder
+Cfd module are now tested with Python3 on FreeCAD 0.19dev (official PPA has python3 build), pip command should be replaced with 'pip3' see more details of Prerequisites installation in *Readme.md* in *FoamCaseBuilder* folder

 - OpenFOAM (3.0+)  `sudo apt-get install openfoam` once repo is added/imported

 > see more [OpenFOAM official installation guide](http://openfoamwiki.net/index.php/Installation), make sure openfoam/etc/bashrc is sourced into ~/.bashrc

 - PyFoam (0.6.6+) `sudo pip install PyFoam` (see platform notes for Windows).
 In the future, this dependency will be removed.
+This module is Python3 compatible

 - matplotlib for residual plot (it is bundled with FreeCAD on Windows), gnuplot is not needed any longer.
 On ubuntu/debian, `sudo apt-get install python-matplotlib`

 - paraFoam (paraview for OpenFOAM), usually installed with OpenFoam.

 RHEL/Scientific Linux/Centos/Fedora: should work Installation tutorial/guide is welcomed from testers

+#### Qt5 and Python3 supportted

+There should be a FreeCAD 0.19 will release a Python3 support, since python for Qt5 (PySide2) is generally available and Python 2 will be not maintained since 2020.
+There should be little work on this Cfd module to support Python3, initial python3 has been tested since May 2019 with the official PPA 0.19-python3 dev on Ubuntu 18.04.

 ### Install freecad v0.17 stable
 After Oct 2016, Cfd boundary condition C++ code (FemConstraintFluidBoundary) has been merged into official master in stable v0.17